MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - **PowerShell configuration**

     Configure your PowerShell environment with the following:
-  - Install Azure AD PowerShell library.
+  - Install the Azure AD PowerShell module.
   - Run the Windows PowerShell app with elevated privileges.
 (Run as administrator).
-  - Allow PowerShell to run signed scripts.
+  - Configure PowerShell to run signed scripts.
   - Download the *Get-AzureADPSPermissions.ps1* script.

 - **Investigation triggers**